NeeluT/LaptopGuru/README.md

 # Getting Started:
 Check out your e-commerce app:
-"deployment link" to delete!!

 ## Next Steps:
+- Be able to see past orders
-- Add more graphics
+- Add graphics
+- See a cart icon on items page that shows you how many items you have added to the cart
 - Add make a payment feature
-- ...